vanhoangkha/Networking-fundamentals/Day18_VLAN_Part2.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f6df37e0-d494-4e46-b6e8-6d2ba0cd0ff6)

-What about THIS Mạng Cấu trúc mạng ?
+What about THIS Network Cấu trúc mạng ?

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e6aff877-3792-469f-8955-0f3e17c6f1ed)

-Notice this one has TWO Switches (SW1 and SW2) and ENGINEERING (VLAN 10) has two separate locations on the Mạng.
+Notice this one has TWO Switches (SW1 and SW2) and ENGINEERING (VLAN 10) has two separate locations on the Network.

 ---

 Trunk PORTS

-- In a small Mạng with few VLANS, it’s possible to use a separate Giao diện for EACH VLAN when connecting SWITCHES to SWITCHES, and SWITCHES to ROUTERS
+- In a small Network with few VLANS, it’s possible to use a separate Interface for EACH VLAN when connecting SWITCHES to SWITCHES, and SWITCHES to ROUTERS

 - HOWEVER, when the number of VLANS increases, this is not viable.
 It will result in wasted interfaces, and often ROUTERS won’t have enough INTERFACES for each VLAN

-- You can use Trunk PORTS to carry traffic from multiple VLANS over a single Giao diện
+- You can use Trunk PORTS to carry traffic from multiple VLANS over a single Interface

-A Trunk Cổng carrying multiple VLAN connections over single Giao diện
+A Trunk Port carrying multiple VLAN connections over single Interface

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5cb7c933-689a-499b-9f30-51fe63d8b059)